What is social withdrawal or social isolation?

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with useful resources and effective treatments for dealing with social withdrawal and social isolation.
 If withdrawal and isolation are affecting your health and well-being or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

-Explore these resources for more information about social withdrawal and social isolation in Veterans.
+Explore these resources for more information about Veterans experiencing social withdrawal and social isolation.

 Read about the connection between PTSD and social isolation, and explore useful steps to take for anyone dealing with isolation.